 Bookworms may find a lot of new recommendations for their reading lists.
 Here, the guests are able to meet and talk with the authors.
 Get to know firsthand the inspiration and motivation behind their writing process.
 The touching stories and their experiences.

 Besides, nothing can beat the experience of knowing the author’s point of view.
 And it does make the book a lot more relatable and appealing.

 Improve writing skills by joining writing workshops led by experts from the literature world.
 Some of the writers will teach how to create characters.
 And developing an interesting moment in a story.
 In the writing workshop, participants will get new insight.

 Like how writers get their inspiration and how to overcome creative blocks.
 Learn also the technical matters in the writing process.
 How to write a clear and compelling story and develop a scene.
 Learn about the ethics of writing and how words can influence so many people.

 Culinary vs Literature

-What's the connection between books and food?
+What’s the connection between books and food?
 A nice dinner is a good occasion to discuss some books.
 Especially with the author.
-Get to know writers on a more intimate setting.
+Get to know writers in a more intimate setting.
 At least attend one of their special events.